 - Replace any components that failed the diagnostic tests above.

 - Clean the fuel injectors using a fuel injector cleaning kit.
 You can find these at any auto parts store.

 - If the problem persists, test your engine’s sensors, including the crankshaft sensor, camshaft sensor, oxygen sensors, and MAF sensor.
 Replace or clean them as necessary.

 Tips To Avoid P0302 In The Future

-Replacing minor components of your ignition system as part of your regular maintenance can prevent problems before they occur.
+Replacing your ignition system’s minor components as part of your regular maintenance can prevent problems before they occur.
 Verify the recommended lifespan of your spark plugs, rotor, and distributor cap.
 Replace them before they’ve exceeded this lifespan.